lhwright13/BetterBooks/docs/CUSTOMIZATION_GUIDE.md

 ## 2. Experiment with different language models

 The service responsible for interacting with the language model is `services/llm_gateway`.
-Modify `main.py` or adjust `llm_config.json` in the repository root to experiment with different models or pre‑prompt settings.
-The API Gateway forwards `/complete` requests directly to this service.
+Modify `main.py`, update `llm_config.json`, or create additional files under the `llm_configs/` directory to experiment with different models or pre‑prompt settings.
+The API Gateway forwards `/complete` requests directly to this service and the web UI lets you choose any config from that folder.

 ## 3. Change the preprompt

-You can set a default preprompt in `llm_config.json` using the `base_preprompt` field.
-This text is prepended to every user prompt.
+You can set a default preprompt in `llm_config.json` using the `base_preprompt` field or provide specialized configs under `llm_configs/`.
+Each config file can specify its own `base_preprompt` that will be used when selected in the UI.
 Alternatively, modify `services/llm_gateway/main.py` to implement more advanced logic before the request is sent to the LLM.

 ## 4. Change how the story is read to the user